aiven/inkless/inkless/KnownChallenges.md

 Inkless topics may tune the **local** retention and log rotation configs to limit the size of the active segment (e.g. rotate by 100MiB, 1h with minimal local retention).
 Similar to Tiered Storage, rotated segments should be removed as long as metadata confirms that records are in Remote Storage.

+Note: The active segment may need to be completely empty for the lowest latency operation.

 ### How can we utilize ephemeral local storage for an out-of-memory cache?

 If we can use ephemeral disks with no reliability guarantees as caches, we could use hardware with less memory requirements.
 Ephemeral disk cache may also save enough GET requests to justify their ongoing cost

+#### Answer (partial)

+Infinispan has support for multiple tiers of cache locality (memory, disk) and could make use of ephemeral storage.
+We would need to performance-test the implementation to discover how a larger working set could impact costs.

 ### Object Read Optimization